Routing

 Automatic Tracking

-- Samsara uses GPS and geofences to track each route stop’s en route, arrived, departed, or skipped states.
+- Samsara uses GPS location and geofences to track each route stop's en route, arrived, departed, or skipped states.

 -